Making Your First Illustration in Clip Studio Paint

 Note: Correcting a line using Undo

-You can undo your last action by pressing Undo on the Toolbar.
-Use Undo to completely redraw a line, and use the Eraser tool to correct part of a line or an area with many lines.
+You can undo your last action by pressing Undo in the Command Bar.
+Use Undo to completely redraw a line, and use the Eraser to correct part of a line or an area with many lines.

 When using a touch-capable device, you can undo operations by tapping the canvas with two fingers.